Start Training EarlyWISE Preschool

 A Preschool That Empowers

 The WISE Preschool is the only school in the state of Alabama dedicated solely to teaching deaf children to speak.
-WISE creates a learning environment that is similar to traditional preschool, while addressing the unique needs of children with hearing loss and children with speech/language delays.
+WISE creates a learning environment that is similar to traditional preschool, while addressing the unique needs of children who are deaf and hard of hearing and children with speech/language delays.

 A Language Rich Environment